CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 * [http://qwertysteno.com/Dictation/](http://qwertysteno.com/Dictation/)
 It doesn’t sound as nice as a human dictator, but it’s a lot more patient.
 * [https://www.naturalreaders.com/online/](https://www.naturalreaders.com/online/)
 This one is reported to sound better, and may do other languages.
+Its slowest is 50wpm, which is a bit fast for new writers.

 ### Slow Dictation